wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.3 =
+This is a minor release.
+If you are using WooCommerce you should update to include more accurate adwords dynamic remarketing feature.

 = 0.2 =
 BACKWARD INCOMPATIBLE CHANGE: Names of Tag Manager click events has been changed to comply naming conventions.